japila-books/apache-spark-internals/docs/serializer/SerializerManager.md

 dataSerializeStream...FIXME

-dataSerializeStream is used when BlockManager is requested to xref:storage:BlockManager.adoc#doPutIterator[doPutIterator] and xref:storage:BlockManager.adoc#dropFromMemory[dropFromMemory].
+dataSerializeStream is used when BlockManager is requested to storage:BlockManager.md#doPutIterator[doPutIterator] and storage:BlockManager.md#dropFromMemory[dropFromMemory].

 == [[dataSerializeWithExplicitClassTag]] dataSerializeWithExplicitClassTag Method